 There is more to it than that.
 In addition to the principal, interest rate and repayment term, many lenders include other fees and terms in their loan agreements.
-For entrepreneurs, it is crucial to understand every aspect of the agreement before accepting a loan, as they can sometimes contain hidden gotchas that balloon into significant expenses.
+For entrepreneurs, it is crucial to understand every aspect of the agreement before accepting a loan, as they can sometimes contain gotchas that can lead to significant expenses.

-One of the most important elements of a loan is the repayment term, which is the amount of time you can expect it to take to fully repay the loan debt and the interest associated with it.
-In some cases, the loan can be repaid before it reaches maturity; in other cases, loan borrowers face a steep penalty for doing so.
+One of the most important elements of a loan is the repayment term, which is the amount of time it will take to fully repay the loan debt and the interest associated with it.
+In some cases, the loan can be repaid before it reaches maturity; in other cases, borrowers face a steep penalty for doing so.

 “The repayment term is also known as the loan period, or the duration of time over which the borrower will complete repayment of the loan to the lender,” said Jared Weitz, founder and CEO of United Capital Source.

-The terms can vary depending on the nature of the loan you are taking out.
-However, understanding the repayment term and whether you have the option to repay the debt early without penalty is a key element to determining whether or not a business loan is right for you.
+The terms can vary by nature of the loan.
+However, the repayment term and whether you have the option to repay the debt early without penalty are key factors in determining whether a business loan is right for you.

-The terms you’ll come across in a loan agreement can sometimes be vague and confusing.
-What passes as common terminology for many lenders, may be inaccessible jargon to many entrepreneurs.
+The terms you’ll come across in a loan agreement can be vague and confusing.
+What passes as common terminology for many lenders may be inaccessible jargon to many entrepreneurs.
 When you need money quickly, it can be difficult to read between the lines, but the devil is in the details.
-Keep an eye out for the loan repayment terms listed below, which could result in you spending more money for a loan.
+Keep an eye out for the loan repayment terms listed below, which could result in your spending more money on a loan.